Responding to Climate Change

 Standardisation of techniques for data analysis and evaluation

-- Resilience of human systems
+- Resilience of human systems, related to food and environmental security

 The Responding to Climate Change Global Challenge Steering Group is made up of experts in the field from across the network.
 The Steering Group is responsible for guiding the development, focus and research portfolio of the global challenge.